 - Save Girls on FYER (Waterbury): SGOF Leadership Academy & Literacy on FYER Programs – $9,000 to provide a safe environment for powerful enrichment and development programs that shape the lives of girls of color and to continue to provide training in youth advocacy and cover topics that provide character-building skills.

 - Women’s Choice Charitable Association (Waterbury): Community Doula Program – $8,000 to provide free and low-cost pregnancy support services, especially for Black mothers who live in Waterbury.

 Women’s Giving Circle

-Women’s Choice Charitable Association in Waterbury received a $7,500 grant for support of the Community Doula Piolet Project.
-It will provide free doulas to women of color birthing in Waterbury, who face financial challenges.
-This program will work alongside of prenatal care provided by local hospitals and obstetrician offices.
+- Women’s Choice Charitable Association in Waterbury for support of its Community Doula Project.
+The grant will enable the organization to provide free doulas to women of color who are birthing in Waterbury and who face financial challenges.
+This program will work alongside prenatal care provided by local hospitals and obstetrician offices.

 Two additional finalists, Girl Scouts of Connecticut and Sustainable CT, received $1,000 for general operating support.